13. Paths Cross

 That morning, Luci didn’t have to get up early, but woke when Rico rose at dawn.

-He told her to go back to sleep, that he had work stuff—he was always doing work stuff—and she blurted the first thing that came to mind, “What should I wear to the bank?”
+He told her to go back to sleep, that he had work stuff to do—he was always doing work stuff—and she blurted the first thing that came to mind, “What should I wear to the bank?”

 Most of the people in Luci’s neighborhood didn’t have bank accounts; they relied on debit cards and ATMs.